Background to the Pupil Premium

 This document will be updated annually, following the publication of statutory assessment results.
 When necessary, adjustments may be made mid-year, for example, if the allocation of funding or provision were to dramatically change.

-Attached is Courtney's the Pupil Premium Statement for the academic year 2016-7.
+Attached at the bottom of this page is Courtney's the Pupil Premium Statement for the academic year 2017-8.
 We are very aware that some families just miss the threshold at which they are eligible for free school meals so do make sure that every child has their barriers to learning removed whenever we can, no matter whether they are 'Pupil Premium' or not.

 Spending Review for Pupil Premium Funding for 2016 to 2017